PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Related Work

 \paragraph{Derivative-based MPC.} When objectives and constraints admit smooth approximations, derivative-based MPC offers strong local convergence and tight constraint handling.
 Progressive smoothing and continuation strategies have been proposed to navigate nonconvex obstacle costs~\cite{reiter2024progressive}, conceptually paralleling equal to annealing in sampling-based MPC~\cite{xue2024dialmpc}.
 A recent approach proposed an algorithm with an external active set solver for cluttered point-cloud obstacles~\cite{gao2025semiinfinite}, which achieves a feasible average but has an ample worst-case computation time.
-Still, in settings where, in addition to obstacles represented by raw depth maps also the cost functions are highly nonsmooth, constructing reliable differentiable surrogates remains challenging.
+Still, in settings where, in addition to obstacles represented by raw depth maps, the cost functions are also highly nonsmooth, constructing reliable differentiable surrogates remains challenging.
 Sampling methods showed superior performance in these settings~\cite{suh2022differentiable}.

-\paragraph{Sampling-based MPC.} Sampling-based MPC methods optimize control sequences by Monte Carlo rollouts rather than local gradients, making them attractive for nonconvex, nonsmooth objectives and dynamics.
+\paragraph{Sampling-based MPC.} \reb[R5.2]{Sampling-based MPC methods, such as MPPI, optimize control sequences by Monte Carlo rollouts instead of using local gradients,} making them attractive for nonconvex, nonsmooth objectives and dynamics.
 The most straightforward but largely inefficient random shooting method purely randomizes actions~\cite{piovesan2009randomized}.
-The \ac{CEM}~\cite{rubinstein1997optimization} iteratively refines a distribution toward high-performing controls by elites-only update and has been widely adopted as a trajectory optimizer and within model-based RL pipelines~\cite{chua2018deep}. \Ac{MPPI} control~\cite{kappen2005linear,theodorou2012relative,theodorou2015nonlinear} uses all samples via weighting to iteratively refine an trajectory~\cite{Williams2017MPPI}. \Ac{MPPI} has recently been pushed to demanding hardware settings, including agile UAVs~\cite{saska2024MPPI} and whole-body locomotion~\cite{alvarez2025realtime}.
+The \ac{CEM}~\cite{rubinstein1997optimization} iteratively refines a distribution toward high-performing controls via an elite-only update and has been widely adopted as a trajectory optimizer and within model-based RL pipelines~\cite{chua2018deep}. \Ac{MPPI} control~\cite{kappen2005linear,theodorou2012relative,theodorou2015nonlinear} uses all samples via weighting to iteratively refine an trajectory~\cite{Williams2017MPPI}. \reb[R5.2]{\Ac{MPPI} has recently been pushed to demanding robot platforms, including agile UAVs~\cite{saska2024MPPI} and whole-body locomotion~\cite{alvarez2025realtime, xue2024dialmpc}.
+However, these works rely on external references, such as a reference quadrotor trajectory or quadruped walking gait joint position reference.
+PA-MPPI, on the other hand, enables reference-free navigation via the novel perception-aware cost.}